dbryar/rpi_ws281x/README.md

 Make sure to hook a signal handler for SIGKILL to do cleanup.
 From the handler make sure to call `ws2811_fini()`.
 It'll make sure that the DMA is finished before program execution stops and cleans up after itself.

+## Tutorial

+Use the Raspberry Pi tutorial from https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/ for a complete walkthrough on the setup of both hardware and software